 Poor, Unfortunate Smells – Scenting Disney Villains

 Like most people on this fine Earth, I love Disney.
 Yes, I accept that they give one false expectations of love, romance and the presence of talking tea cups, but I’ve found my Prince so all is forgiven.
-It’s not the Disney Princesses or Princes that interest me though, for all that is pleasant in life isn’t necessarily captivating.
-Instead I have found myself loving the devious, the dastardly and the down right depraved Disney Villains.
+It’s not the Disney Princesses or Princes that interest me though, for it is a simple fact that the pleasant and saccharine things in life aren’t necessarily the most captivating.
+Instead I have found myself loving the devious, the dastardly and the down right depraved spirits that are the Disney Villains.

-For this episode of the Scent a Celebrity Series I am assigning perfumes to my four all-time favourite Disney villains, ranging from the squid-y sashay of Ursula the Sea Witch to the campy hypnotism of Aladdin’s arch nemesis Jafar.
-So read on dear perfume lovers, but beware as these villainous perfumes may appear as cartoon follies at first however, deep down they are nothing but trouble.
+For this episode of the Scent a Celebrity Series I am assigning perfumes to four of my all-time favourite Disney villains, ranging from the squid-y sashay of Ursula the Sea Witch to the campy hypnotism of Aladdin’s arch nemesis, Jafar.
+So read on dear perfume lovers and Disneyphiles, but do proceed with caution, as these villainous perfumes may appear as innocent cartoon follies at first, but deep down they are nothing but trouble.